 Biotin is part of the vitamin B complex family.
 It is also known as vitamin H on its own and is responsible for helping to turn the nutrients we ingest (i.e. proteins, fats and carbohydrates) into energy.
 Important metabolic, digestive and cardiovascular functions wouldn’t be carried out in the body without the presence of biotin.
 The general public may recognize it as the super-ingredient behind improved hair, skin and nails.** There’s a reason why it’s called vitamin H. The letter stands for the German words Haar and Haut, which translate to “hair” and “skin,” respectively.

-Sound too good to be true?
-Keep reading to find out more about one of the body’s key vitamins and its alleged aesthetic benefits.
+Does this ingredient sound too good to be true?
+Keep reading to find out more about one of the body’s key vitamins and its aesthetic benefits.

-On top of the critical health functions we previously mentioned, biotin -- found in our Glow Collagen Shot -- has been popularized due to its alleged skincare benefits.
-Though there is not enough concrete research to fully support this claim, some people who’ve increased their biotin intake have reported healthier hair, skin and nails.
+On top of the critical health functions we previously mentioned, biotin -- found in our Glow Collagen Shot & other beauty-loving products -- has been popularized due to its alleged skincare benefits.**

 Luckily, a deficiency is rare because of how easy it is to increase levels through biotin-rich foods.
 But if this does occur, those affected may experience dry, irritated skin, hair loss, muscle aches and lack of energy.
 Inversely, an overdose – also unlikely because biotin is water-soluble, meaning extra nutrients would just exit the body through waste — may lead to high blood sugar levels, skin rashes and low vitamin C and B6 levels.**

 There are natural sources of biotin.
 Egg yolk, almonds, nut butters, cauliflower, bananas and mushrooms, among other common foods, contain the vitamin.
-You can also add a scoop or two of our Collagen Beauty Glow, which contains biotin, for a refreshing (and beautiful) start to your day.
+You can also add a scoop or two of our Collagen Beauty Glow™, which contains biotin, for a refreshing (and beautiful) start to your day.